'Kgatlana is the benchmark player for us' - Eibar coach Dorronsoro | Goal.com

 The South African's 2018 breakthrough year saw her named the Player of the Tournament at the 2018 Africa Women's Cup of Nations and was voted the African Women's Player of the Year.

-Since her arrival in Spain, the 24-year-old has not taken her foot off the pedal as she has bagged eight goals in 16 outings despite only lasting the duration in eight of those matches.
+Since her arrival in Spain, the 24-year-old has not taken her foot off the pedal as she has bagged eight goals and five assists in 16 outings despite only lasting the duration in eight of them.

 Following eye-catching performances so far, the Banyana star has continued to earn reviews in Spanish football and the coach has extolled her quality and on-the-field contributions.